Andrejs Koroļevs

 Andrejs Koroļevs (born 30 July 1969) is a former motorcycle speedway rider from Latvia.
 Since 1996, he raced on a Polish licence after gaining Polish citizenship and was known as Andrzej Korolew.
-He is a five times champion of Latvia.
+He is a five-time champion of Latvia.

 Career

 Koroļevs won his first national championship in 1991, the same year in which the restoration of independence of Latvia took place. he had previously competed in the Soviet Union Individual Speedway Championship.

 Koroļevs won the title four more times in 1995, 1997, 2000 and 2001.
 He is regarded as the Latvian rider who paved the way for a new group of riders emerging from the country.